mdayaram/argos/README.md

 ### Specify a speed to simulate
 Instead of specifying a total seconds for response parameter, specify a download speed, like 10kbps, and simulate the download at that speed.

+### Cache Headers
+Caches ruin the effect!
+Override all cache headers with `no-cache`